This post contains amazon affiliate links.

 Dalgona was popular in South Korea in 1970 & 80 before the McDonald’s first outlet in 1988.
 It was like sugar candy.
 It was created after the Korean war was in 1950 – 53 during which US Army personnel gave out confectionery to local children.
 Their parents, unable to spare money for such treats, went about trying to make their own versions.
 (Source)

-However, this dalgona coffee is a modified version of their traditional Dalgano tea and coffee.
+However, this dalgona coffee is a modified version of their traditional Dalgano sugar candy tea and coffee.
 This new modified version is a creamy and rich coffee with frothy whipped coffee on top.
 Give it a nice stir.

 This tastes just like cold version of my homemade CCD style cappuccino.

-More Details For The Best Dalgona Coffee
+More Details to Make The Best Dalgona Coffee

 Why the coffee is beaten in this recipe?